Wholesale Services Price Index (WSPI)

 Revisions and seasonal adjustment

 Data for the most recent quarter are preliminary.
 The previous quarter of the series is subject to revision.
-The series is also subject to an annual revision released with second quarter data of the following reference year.
 The indexes are not seasonally adjusted.